carbon-design-system/carbon-charts/packages/svelte/README.md

 These Svelte wrappers were developed by Eric Liu.

-Please direct all questions regarding support, bug fixes and feature requests to [@metonym](https://github.com/metonym).
+Please direct all questions regarding support, bug fixes and feature requests to [@nstuyvesant](https://github.com/nstuyvesant) and [@metonym](https://github.com/metonym).

 ## Getting started